KKR : Gangnam style - KKR to invest in office property in southern Seoul | MarketScreener

 The area of the South Korean capital is home to one of the major offices of Samsung Group, though the company agreed in September to sell the building for 748 billion won ($660 million).
 Hyundai Motor Group will also build its new headquarters in Gangnam.

-Investors spent $10.4 billion on office assets in Seoul in the 12 months through June 2018, second only to Hong Kong in the Asia-Pacific region, according to a report by Real Capital Analytic.
+Investors spent $10.4 billion on office assets in Seoul in the 12 months through June 2018, second only to Hong Kong in the Asia-Pacific region, according to a report by Real Capital Analytics.

 Seoul registered the fifth-fastest price growth of major global markets in the second quarter, with commercial property prices rising by 7.8 percent year-over-year, according to the report released this month.

 KKR in January sold a prime office complex in central Seoul, which it bought in 2014.
-KKR did not release the price, but real estate services firm Cushman & Wakefield said the deal was priced at 713 billion won, or 28.1 million won per pyeong (3.3 square meters), a record high for an office building.
+KKR did not release the price, but real estate services firm Cushman & Wakefield said the deal was priced at 713 billion won, or 28.1 million won per pyeong (3.3 square meters), a record high for an office building in South Korea.

+(This version of the story has been refiled to correct name of Real Capital Analytic to Real Capital Analytics in ninth paragraph)

 (Reporting by Hyunjoo Jin in Seoul; Additional reporting by Kane Wu in Hong Kong; Editing by Edwina Gibbs and Christian Schmollinger)